 Our aim is to make our website as accessible as possible to the widest range of people.

-This means considering the specific needs of not only those with visual or motor impairments, learning difficulties and other forms of disability, but also different browser technology and Internet connection speeds.
+This means considering the specific needs of not only those with visual or motor impairments, learning difficulties and other forms of disability, but also different browser technologies and internet connection speeds.

 Their Web Content Accessibility Guidelines (WCAG) define three levels of accessibility, each progressively more demanding.
 The most basic level of accessibility is Priority 1 (level A compliance) followed by Priority 2 and 3 (levels AA and AAA).

 This site complies with all Priority 1 checkpoints and where possible Priority 2 and 3 checkpoints.
 We are aware, however, that a number of the checkpoints are subjective and there may be instances where interpretation may vary.